ikoniaris/debtequitymodel/README.md

 # captable
-This captialization table, or captable, was built by O&A. P.C. and is free to use for you company.
-For more information on venture-funded startup planning, visit oandapc.com.
+This captialization table, or captable, was built by startupcaptables.com and is free to use for you company.
+For more information on venture-funded startup planning, visit startupcaptables.com.